jboss-developer/jboss-eap-quickstarts/deltaspike-security/README.md

 3. Type this command to build and deploy the archive:

         mvn clean package jboss-as:deploy
-4. This will deploy `target/jboss-as-deltaspike-projectstage.war` to the running instance of the server.
+4. This will deploy `target/jboss-as-deltaspike-security.war` to the running instance of the server.

 Access the application
 ---------------------

-Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-as-deltaspike-projectstage>
+Access the running application in a browser at the following URL:  <localhost:8080/jboss-as-deltaspike-security/>

-You be presented with a simple page that shows the current project stage: *Staging*.
-You will se also the *List of available CDI instances for MyBean* table with two available implementations.

-Edit the file `src/main/resources/META-INF/apache-deltaspike.properties` and change the `org.apache.deltaspike.ProjectStage` property to `Development`.
-Deploy the application again

-        mvn clean package jboss-as:deploy

-Access the application again at the same URL:  <http://localhost:8080/jboss-as-deltaspike-projectstage>

-Look at *List of available CDI instances for MyBean* table and realize that the available implementations has changed.
+When you try to access the application, you're redirected to a Login form already filled. (remember to setup the Application User).

+Log in application and you see the secured page showing your username and two buttons.

+Click on `Guest Method` button and realize that you will see the following message: `You executed a @GuestAllowed method`.

+Now, click on `Admin Method` button and you will be redirected to a error page with the following exception: `org.apache.deltaspike.security.api.authorization.AccessDeniedException`

 Undeploy the Archive
 --------------------